Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 This function was used in order to fully remove an attribute entry (i.e. the whole key/value pair).

-This function is deprecated now, as we prefer defining all attributes once for all, at construction time, and never add or remove them dynamically: the good practise is just to operate on their value, which can by example be set to ``undefined``, without having to deal with the fact that, depending on the context, a given attribute may or may not be defined.
+This function is deprecated now, as we prefer defining all attributes once for all, at construction time, and never adding or removing them dynamically: the good practice is just to operate on their value, which can by example be set to ``undefined``, without having to deal with the fact that, depending on the context, a given attribute may or may not be defined (kids: don't do that).

 For example ``NewState = removeAttribute(State,an_attribute)`` could be used, for a resulting state having no key corresponding to ``an_attribute``.